rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

   value: redis-slave.guestbook.svc.clusterset.local
 ```

-And on the other hand the Redis-Slave uses the following envs in their deployment:
+And on the other hand the Redis-Slave uses the following envs in its deployment:

 ```
 - name: REDIS_MASTER_SERVICE_HOST